Late filing guide: what to do if you miss the UK tax deadline

 • details of your reasonable excuse for late filing

-You can resubmit your tax return "Corrections" before the next deadline but you must inform HMRC of the change.
-You may be penalised if found to have submitted incorrect information whether it was done deliberately or through accidental carelessness.
+You can resubmit your tax return "Corrections" before the next tax deadline but you must inform HMRC of the change.
+Errors made deliberately or due to carelessness may result in fines.

-Most of us only start thinking about taxes when it's time to file.
-Because the UK tax year ends in April and starts in January, waiting until tax season means its too late to do anything about it.
-If you plan ahead you can ease your worries and potentially reduce your tax bill!
+Most of us only start thinking about taxes when it's time to file, which often means it's too late to do anything about it.
+If you plan ahead you can ease your worries:

 A screen shot of the Recap UK dashboard showing crypto net worth and the estimated capital gains tax for the active and previous tax year.